dbojan/howto/README.md

 - You can edit 'Tab Order' by right click and select 'Control Options'

 ### With Softmaker Free Office: https://www.freeoffice.com/en/
--Add textbox, or table to text.
+- Add textbox, or table to text.
--Export to pdf, enable 'Create interactive form'
+- Export to pdf, enable 'Create interactive form'
--No way to add checkboxes?
+- No way to add checkboxes?